 When net day-ahead load is significantly less than real-time load, particularly in the peak-load hour of the day, MISO will frequently need to commit peaking resources in real time to satisfy the system's needs.
-Peaking resources often do not set real-time prices, even if those resources are effectively marginal (see Section N).
-This can contribute to suboptimal real-time pricing and can result in inefficiencies when lower-cost generation scheduled in the day-ahead market is displaced by peaking units committed in real time.
+Despite improvements from expansion of ELMP, peaking resources often do not set real-time prices, even if those resources are effectively marginal (see Section V.B).
+This can contribute to suboptimal real-time pricing and can result in inefficient outcomes when lower-cost generation scheduled in the day-ahead market is displaced by peaking units committed in real time.
 Because these peaking units frequently do not set real-time prices (even though they are more expensive than other resources), the economic feedback and incentive to schedule more fully in the day-ahead market will be diluted.